-At a minimum, one qualified individual will be present at each of the Region evaluations with a clear picture of how the Senior evaluation should operate.
-They will act as observers and will only intervene in the event something should occur (or not occur) that steps outside the guidelines of the program.
+An important consideration of the Central Division Senior Program is ensuring the evaluation is consistent from year to year and from region to region.
+The division has a team of individuals who are versed in the Senior program and are they are powerful resources to utilize as both "information gathers" and "information providers".
+These individuals will travel to each of the evaluations with a clear picture of how the Senior evaluation should operate.
+They will act as observers and will only intervene in the event something should occur (or not occur) that steps well outside the guidelines of the program.